 Penikese Island School hosts a series of week-long residential Science + Nature Camps for middle-school girls on Penikese Island’s 75-acre preserve.
 Camp sessions will run from July 11 - August 20.
 The goal of these camp sessions is to empower girls in the sciences by providing them with role models of women in STEM in an effort to help end gender imbalance in the sciences.
 Campers will learn about the ecology and natural history of the Elizabeth Islands, and the varied history of Penikese Island.
 The cornerstone of this experience is the opportunity to engage with female scientists from nearby, world-renowned Woods Hole scientific institutions.
 Each week visiting scientists and artists will share hands-on activities and artistic endeavors with campers.

-The Island Steward oversees the daily operations of island life and serves as support for camp - preparing all meals and snacks, overseeing the facilities and systems, and managing the housekeeping tasks and chores.
+The Island Steward plans and prepares all meals and snacks and manages the general housekeeping tasks and chores.
 The Island Steward will serve as a mentor and role model for campers as well as the three Counselors.
-The Island Steward will also be responsible for monitoring the general emotional wellbeing of campers and Counselors in collaboration with the Camp Coordinator.
+The Island Steward will also be responsible for keeping an eye on the systems and facilities, communicating with shore-based staff if any issues arise.